Professor speaks to students in large classroom.

 Housing: This figure represents the estimated cost of rent at a double occupancy rate along with expenses to run a household (electricity, water/sewer, internet, phone) for nine months.

-Food: This figure represents the cost of food for nine months.
+Food: This figure represents the estimated cost of food for nine months.

-Transportation: This figure represents the cost of owning a vehicle (maintenance and tires, gas, car insurance) for nine months.
-Students who live close to campus are encouraged not to borrow the maximum offered in this line item.
+Transportation: This figure represents the estimated cost of owning a vehicle (maintenance and tires, gas, car insurance) for nine months.

-Personal/Miscellaneous: This figure represents personal expenses incurred for nine months (clothing, personal hygiene, entertainment).
+Personal/Miscellaneous: This figure represents estimated personal expenses incurred for nine months (clothing, personal hygiene, entertainment).

-Loan Fee: This is a fee deducted by the lender before the loan is disbursed to Stetson Law.
+Loan Fee: This is a fee deducted by the loan servicer before the loan is disbursed to Stetson Law.

 Total: